NVIDIA/earth2studio/docs/userguide/intro/data.md

 The downside of using a dictionary to store coordinates is that manipulating the data tensor and then updating the coordinate array is not a manual process.
-To help make this process less tedious, Earth-2 Inference Studio has several utility functions that make interacting with coordinates easier.
+To help make this process less tedious, Earth2Studio has several utility functions that make interacting with coordinates easier.
 The bulk of these can be found in the [Earth2Studio Utilities](earth2studio.utils_api).